 L.A.
 Creamery’s innovative flavors are hand crafted and hand packed.
 Our Flavor Designers are redefining ice cream as a culinary art form... an ice cream for the iGeneration.
 The founders' fascination with flavors ranging from the avant-garde to traditional, as well as their interest in modern design and pop-culture all play a role in the developing and marketing of L.A.
 Creamery ice cream products.

 L.A.
-Creamery Artisan Ice Cream currently manufactures 12 flavors of all natural ice creams which contain no high fructose corn syrup, no rBGH/rBST or added hormones and absolutely no artificial colors.
+Creamery manufactures all natural, artisan ice creams which contain no high fructose corn syrup, no rBGH/rBST or added hormones and absolutely no artificial colors.

 Chief Creative Officer